microsoftgraph/msgraph-sdk-powershell/src/Sites/v1.0/docs/Update-MgGroupSiteAnalytic.md

           - `[Tasks <IMicrosoftGraphPlannerTask[]>]`: Read-only.
 Nullable.
 Returns the plannerPlans shared with the user.
         - `[PostalCode <String>]`: The postal code for the user's postal address.
 The postal code is specific to the user's country/region.
 In the United States of America, this attribute contains the ZIP code.
 Maximum length is 40 characters.
 Returned only on $select.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
         - `[PreferredDataLocation <String>]`: The preferred data location for the user.
 For more information, see OneDrive Online Multi-Geo.
         - `[PreferredLanguage <String>]`: The preferred language for the user.
 The preferred language format is based on RFC 4646.
-The name is a combination of an ISO 639 two-letter lowercase culture code associated with the language and an ISO 3166 two-letter uppercase subculture code associated with the country or region.
+The name is a combination of an ISO 639 two-letter lowercase culture code associated with the language, and an ISO 3166 two-letter uppercase subculture code associated with the country or region.
 Example: 'en-US', or 'es-ES'.
 Returned by default.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values)
         - `[PreferredName <String>]`: The preferred name for the user.
 Not Supported.
 This attribute returns an empty string.Returned only on $select.
         - `[Presence <IMicrosoftGraphPresence>]`: presence
           - `[(Any) <Object>]`: This indicates any property can be added to this object.